starfederation/datastar-clojure/README.md

 ## TODO:

+- Consider adding an option to adapter to be able to control the output stream (usefull to enable compression)
 - Streamlined release process (cutting releases and publish jar to a maven repo)
 - Consider uniformizing the adapters behavior on connection closing (throwing in all adapters?)
 - Review the etoin tests, there are some race conditions